ycenta/DSCOVR-DISCORD-BOT/README.md

 # DSCOVR-DISCORD-BOT
-Discord bot using Nasa api
+Discord bot using Nasa api and node JS

 Short nodejs program to show the current view of the DSCOVR satellite + where its looking at  [NASA’s Earth Polychromatic Imaging Camera (EPIC)]